MichaelCurrin/code-cookbook/recipes/javascript/deno/index.md

 ---
 layout: listing
 logo: deno
+description: A fast, secure runtime for JS with TS support, as a Node.js alternative
 ---
 # Deno
-> A fast, secure runtime for JS with TS support, as a Node.js alternative